jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 tags = ["rust", "search-engine", "webassembly", "encryption", "cross-platform", "tutorial", "performance"]
 +++

 In the [previous article](../202503170800-search-engine-part-1/), I explained how we'll write on disk and how we'll implement an abstraction so that it works on any device as well as in the browser.
-Now, it's time to start thinking about what we'll be storing and in what shape.
+Now, it's time to think about what we'll store and in what format.

 ## Defining A Document